-For his directorial debut, Allers co-directed The Lion King (1994) with Rob Minkoff.
+For his directorial debut, Allers co-directed The Lion King, released in 1994, with Rob Minkoff.
 In 2006, he offered audiences two projects: The Little Matchgirl and Open Season.
-Following its Hollywood premiere on September 7, 2006, Matchgirl was offered as a bonus feature for The Little Mermaid Platinum Edition DVD.
+Following its Hollywood premiere in September 2006, Matchgirl was offered as a bonus feature on The Little Mermaid Platinum Edition DVD.
 It would later garner an Academy Award nomination for Best Animated Short.

 Days before this year’s Oscar ceremony took place, Animated News & Views’ Josh Armstrong discussed Matchgirl with Allers.
-During the conversation, the director spoke of the crafting of Matchgirl, particularly stressing his desire for the film to retain the powerful, poignant ending of Hans Christian Anderson’s classic tale.
-The inclusion of the short into the now-cancelled second sequel to Fantasia was likewise regarded.
+During the conversation, the director explained how he crafted Matchgirl, stressing his desire for the film to retain the powerful, poignant ending of Hans Christian Andersen’s classic tale.
+The once-planned inclusion of the short into the now-cancelled second sequel to Fantasia was likewise regarded.

-*The following interview contains spoilers regarding The Little Matchgirl.
-Before one reads the interview, it is highly recommended that he/she view the short, now available at iTunes.
+(The following interview contains spoilers regarding The Little Matchgirl.
+Before reading the interview, it is highly recommended that one view the short, now available at iTunes.)

 Animated Views: How did you become involved with The Little Matchgirl?